NetAuraTech/adonis-boilerplate/SIGNATURES.md

     "action": "Reset Password",
     "outro": "If you did not request a password reset, no further action is required.", "expiry": "This password reset link will expire in {hours} hour. | This password reset link will expire in {hours} hours.", "footer": "If you're having trouble clicking the button, copy and paste the URL below into your web browser:"
+  },
+  "verify_email": {
+    "subject": "Verify your email address",
+    "greeting": "Hello,",
+    "intro": "Thank you for registering!
+Please verify your email address by clicking the button below.", "action": "Verify Email Address",
+    "outro": "If you did not create an account, no further action is required.", "expiry": "This verification link will expire in {hours} hour. | This verification link will expire in {hours} hours.", "footer": "If you're having trouble clicking the button, copy and paste the URL below into your web browser:"
   }
 }